pranavbelhekar01/Machine-Learning-Resources/README.md

 2. Add the paper, article, or book information to the corresponding section.
 3. Create a pull request, and your contribution will be reviewed and merged.

-Let's build an ever-growing resource together! 📚✨
+Let's build an ever-growing resource together! ðŸ“šâœ¨

 Enjoy exploring the world of AI!

 ---

-**Note:** This is a sample template.
-Customize it based on your actual data and add appropriate details about the papers, articles, and books you are showcasing in your repository.